 World Mental Health Day is a really big deal!
 The signs of stress and anxiety can be really hard to identify.
-What is even more difficult is knowing which symptoms you have are stress-related or hypermobility syndrome related too!
+What is even more difficult is knowing which symptoms you have are stress-related or co plex health condition related too!
 Do you ever notice that when you are more stressed than usual, just how negative your thoughts can be?
 Did you know, EVERY negative thought you have is converted into anxiety?

 Let us imagine an empty bucket of blissful nothingness…